CyberWarrior5466/nea/report/report.md

 - **Transpilers** scan and parse but the intermediary form is converted to another high level language where a compiler or interpreter already available.
 For example, the *Nim* programming language works by first transpiling to either *C*, *C++* or *Java-Script*.

 - Other notes: languages can be expressed with regular grammar.
 Tools like yacc and lex are known as compiler compilers as they create a compiler given regular grammar of the language to be built as input.
 However I will not be using these and I am interesting in learning how a translator works.
-- Other notes: languages can be expressed with regular grammar.
-Tools like yacc and lex are known as compiler compilers as they create a compiler given regular grammar of the language to be built as input.
-However I will not be using these and I am interesting in learning how a translator works.

 **Advantages and disadvantages of each approach**